LillianBaileyKU/PyFarm/README.md

 ## How to Install
 1. Download this repository
-2. Run the game with: python pyfarm.py
+2. Run the game with: python pyfarm.py or double click the .py file (should run in command prompt!)
 3. The download should contain a farmconfig.json file, but if it does not, you can create one by copying the format of the JSON in this repo

 ## How to Play